dan-wells/kiss-aligner/README.md

 LibriVox recordings compared to the expected book text are simply ignored, and excluded from the final set of discovered segments.

-**TODO:** Target output lengths for segmented utterances are currently hard-coded to lie between 5--15s, intended for use as training data for text-to-speech systems.
-Make this configurable!

 ## Acknowledgments

 - Sample Kaldi recipes in `egs/{librispeech,wsj}` which provided the basic